Zhaoyi-Li21/compmctg_protocols/README.md

 1. "sentiment"$\in${"pos","neg"}
 2. "topic_cged"$\in${"imdb", "opener", "tablets", "auto"}

-### Usage: Constructing Training / Testing Sets (w.
+### Usage: For Constructing Training / Testing Sets (w.
 HoldOut, ACD and Few-Shot Protocols)
 Basically, you can refer to the inferences in `test_load_dataset.py` and view the code in the `load_dataset.py`.
 1. Construction of the classifer data : training/dev/testing (70% : 15% : 15%)
 2. Construction of the generator training data: HoldOut/MCD(max-avg-min)/FewShot(max-avg-min)